cesanta/mongoose/UserManual.md

   double-click the executable.
 The folder should be accessible via [http://localhost:8080](http://localhost:8080) in any browser.
-- How to start mongoose at UNIX startup time in daemon mode, serving directory `/var/www`: put this line in the system startup script, `/path/to/mongoose -listening_ports 80 -document_root /var/www &`
+- How to start mongoose at UNIX startup time in daemon mode, serving directory `/var/www`: put this line in the system startup script:
+  `/path/to/mongoose -listening_ports 80 -document_root /var/www &`

 Command Line Options
 --------------------
+-A <htpasswd_file> <domain_name> <user_name> <password>
+    Add/edit user's password in the passwords file.
+Deleting users can be done with any text editor.
+Functionality is similar to Apache's `htdigest` utility.

 Common Problems
 ---------------